GermanTorales/minesweeper/README.md

 | GET    | /           | Get html file |        |
 | GET    | /styles.css | Get css file  |        |
 | GET    | /minesweeper.js | Get js file  |        |

+---
+## Technologies used

+- Express to up the server
+- Dotenv for environment variables
+- Nodemon to refresh the server in local
+- Serverless-http to deploy to AWS lambda
+- CSS to style
+- Bootstrap components
+- Fontawesome icons

+---
 ## Project structure

 ```sh